 - Its functions pave the way for downloading information on whether automatic pre-selection is commanded or not.

-Despite having limited editing features, Cowbell tag editor software offers a promise.
+Despite having limited editing features, Cowbell tag editor software offers promise.
 It is programmed to edit a single track and single album at a time in the best possible manner.
-Multiple records for an only artist at a time are not supported.
+Multiple records for only one artist at a time are not supported.
 This audio tag editor facilitates the user to select a particular file with the built-in directory tree browser; nevertheless, the file can be dragged from the desktop file manager into the main window.

 Though plugins are not well supported with the Cowell, it utilizes Amazon’s web service API for built-in searches such as album and track searches; there is no way of configuring the UI.
 Interestingly, is no indication of using Amazon’s help.